Ricardo0621/Linux_guides/OpenSSH.md

 ~~~
 systemctl stop sshd
 ~~~
 When you stop the service it won't terminate the existing connections.
-If you disconnect you won't be able to connect back the service will be disconected.
+If you disconnect you won't be able to connect back.
+The service will be disconected.
 It's wise to start the service again after stopping it.
 ~~~
 systemctl start sshd
 ~~~